kotfu/config/README.md

 ## Prerequisites

-You'll need bash, and also the following command line tools
+You'll need bash, and also the following command line tools:

 - git
 - curl

 ## Customizing

-If you put the git repo somewhere besides `~/config`, set the `CONFIG_DIR` variable to the directory where you put the repo
+If you put the git repo somewhere besides `~/config`, set the `CONFIG_DIR` variable to the directory where you put the repo.

 If you have anything that it unique to the current machine that you want to have run when you log in, put it in `~/.localprofile`.
 This file gets sourced very last, and is intended to be host specific, and not in the config repo.

 ## Todo